 Affiliate marketing is a great way to earn a passive income by getting a small commission of the products you recommend to your subscribers.
 If you tend to review products on your channel, this can be a very effective revenue stream for you.
 On the brand’s end, there’s very little risk involved—they only pay a portion of the product price when a sale is made, and they benefit from securing a sale that they might not have otherwise.

-You don’t need to work directly with brands to benefit from affiliate marketing.
+You don’t need to work directly with brands to benefit from affiliate marketing and recurring affiliate programs.
 Amazon also has an affiliate program that you can leverage.
 For example, if you’re a YouTube gamer, you might link to Amazon products that you use in your gaming setup.
 If a subscriber were to click on any of the Amazon products mentioned in your description and make a purchase, you’d get a portion of the sale.